BosiC0015/journal/README.md

 # My Tiny Jounal
 My Tiny Journal is an express back-end with React front-end app.
-A user can schedule plans, write diaries and
+A user can schedule plans, write diaries and track monthly habits.

 ## Server Setup